peshkira/c3po/README.md

 * MongoDB 2.0.5 or higher (64 Bit)
 * FITS (optional)

-To run Web application, you also need:
+To run the Web application, you also need:

 * Some Application Server (Tomcat/Jetty/JBoss 7), or
 * Play Framework